ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/20_nifi.png)

-Cicl Add.
+Click on Add.
 After that a box with a label InvokeHTTP appears on it.
-Click right bottom and hit Configure.
+Right click on mouse and hit Configure from the list.

 ![Process Group](/images/40-nifi.png)